• Skip to primary navigation

 To serve

-• One meatball wellington on a bed of marinara sauce makes a delicious (and different) dinner party starter.
+- One meatball Wellington on a bed of marinara sauce makes a delicious (and different) dinner party starter.

 However you decide to serve these meatball wellingtons, I know your family or guests are going to love them.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Get ahead